Foamblock's electric-car-building STEAM experience. All the benefits of the scratch build, with the efficiency of a

-If you want to be a successful educational institution, purely good textbook education is not enough.
+If you want to be a successful educational institution, good textbook education is not enough, you need to innovate.

-Project Zephyr will allow you to provide excellent education along with the "WOW" factor making your institution stand out on multiple fronts.
+Project Zephyr will allow you to innovate, provide excellent education and give you the "WOW" factor making you stand out amongst the competition.

 We believe that being multidisciplinary is vital in today's world, and thus have made

 Project Zephyr modular to accommodate multiple disciplines

 Whether you're a university or a secondary school, you can use the project as a fun kit activity, teaching students teamwork, communication and practical skills using only basic tools.
 You can also customise your plan to teach advanced concepts in-depth such as lithium battery management systems using high tech equipment.

 Subjects can range from year 7 to year 13 and beyond into higher education.